 While plant species demonstrate an extraordinary diversity of reproductive structures and strategies, reproductive investment can be divided into broad functional categories that are consistent across species (Figure 1a).
 Defining such categories is a prerequisite to determining if species vary in the size of these reproductive tissue pools and asking if underlying trade-offs in energy allocation explain the observed variation.
 The total energy investment per seed matured are the reproductive costs, which can be divided into the investment in required parts, termed the success costs and the energy expenditure on flowers, fruit, and seeds that never form mature propagules, so-called discarded tissue costs.
 All are calculated on a per seed matured basis.
 Success costs can be further divided into structures that form before pollination (pollen-attraction costs; i.e. the flower, including petals, calyx, pedicel) versus structures developed post-pollination (e.g. seed pod, seed), hereafter termed provisioning costs.
 The provisioning component is comprised of the seed itself (seed size) versus the dispersal and packaging tissues.
 The discarded tissue costs can likewise be divided into energy invested prior to versus after pollination, here termed discarded pollen-attraction costs and discarded provisioning costs.
 Accessory costs, all tissues besides the seed itself, are the sum of discarded tissue costs, pollen-attraction costs, and packaging and dispersal costs, high-lighted in red in Figure 1.
 Throughout the manuscript the “costs” indicates investment per seed matured, while “investment” refers to total dry weight invested in a structure.

 There are multiple reasons to expect that both success costs and discarded tissue costs will be substantially larger than the weight of the seed itself.
 Investment in the success cost components is undeniably beneficial for the successful formation and dispersal of a seed.
 Without showy petals insects would not be attracted to the stamens and stigma, without sepals the developing bud would not be protected, without a seed coat a seed would not be protected during dispersal, and without an attractive fruit, many seeds would not be dispersed.
 High discarded tissue costs (due to low seedset both pre- and post-pollination) occur in perennial plants for a diversity of reasons, some the result of conditions beyond the plant’s control and others by evolutionary design to increase fitness.
-They include pollen-limitation, pollen-ovule incompatibility, parental embryo abortion, resource limitation and also as a bet-hedging strategy to capitalize on stochastic variation in pollen availability, pollen quality, and resource availability to mature fertilized ovules (Bierzychudek 1981; Stephenson 1981; Sutherland 1986; Burd 1994; Ramsey 1997; Obeso 2004; Ashman et al. 2004; Knight et al. 2005; Holland & Chamberlain 2007; Burd 2008; Rosenheim, Schreiber & Williams 2015).
+They include pollen-limitation, pollen-ovule incompatibility, parental embryo abortion, resource limitation and also as a bet-hedging strategy to capitalize on stochastic variation in pollen availability, pollen quality, and resource availability to mature fertilized ovules (Bierzychudek 1981; Stephenson 1981; Sutherland 1986; Burd 1994, 2008; Ramsey 1997; Obeso 2004; Ashman et al. 2004; Knight et al. 2005; Holland & Chamberlain 2007; Rosenheim, Schreiber & Williams 2015).

 Across species variation in the relative size of the reproductive tissue energy pools (Figure 1a) should indicate different reproductive energy allocation strategies underpinned by trade-offs.
 Plants may differ in how they divide their finite pool of reproductive energy into different tissue types, displaying variation in relative investment in pollen-attraction versus provisioning costs as well as variation in the number of ovules formed and the number of seeds matured.
 Two established reproductive strategy trade-offs have already investigated relationships between some reproductive energy pools and reproductive parts counts and here we expand upon these hypotheses.
 The first is the well-supported seed size-seed number trade-off, central to the plant functional trait literature.
 The second is the seed set-pollen-attraction cost trade-off described in the parental optimist-parental pessimist literature.
 Together these yield hypotheses on how energy allocation should differ systematically with respect to seed size.